No booking fees on the app

 *Information is subject to change.
 Please check the latest train timetable before your trip.

-Travelling by train from Cambridge to Brighton is efficient and offers a scenic and comfortable experience.
-With frequent departures from Cambridge, you can reach Brighton in just 2 hours 27 minutes, making it one of the fastest and most convenient ways to travel between these two places.
+Taking the train from Cambridge to Brighton is both efficient and enjoyable, offering scenic views and comfort.
+With frequent departures from Cambridge, you can arrive at Brighton in just 2h 27m, making it a quick and convenient option for travelling between these two places.

 No, you will need to transfer when travelling from Cambridge to Brighton.
 TrainPal Train Journey Planner will assist you in finding the best train route.
 Enter the origin or destination places and other relevant details, then click "Search" to find the most suitable route.